cuttlefishh/python-for-data-analysis/assignments/assignment4.md

 * Create a two-dimensional list with 3 'rows' and 4 'columns' and a mixture of strings and integers.
 * Loop through each element of the list and check if each element is a string or an integer.
 * Save the strings as a dictionary with the index (row, column) as the key and the string as the value.
-* Save the integers as a dictionary with the index (row, column) as the key and the string as the value.
+* Save the integers as a dictionary with the index (row, column) as the key and the integer as the value.

 **4.** List comprehension and saving files.